AcademySoftwareFoundation/Imath/INSTALL.md

 ## Library Names

-Using either cmake or autoconf based configuration mechanisms described in this document, by default the installed libraries follow a pattern for how they are named.
+By default the installed libraries follow a pattern for how they are named.
 This is done to enable multiple versions of the library to be installed and targeted by different builds depending on the needs of the project.
 A simple example of this would be to have different versions of the library installed to allow for applications targeting different VFX Platform years to co-exist.

 If you are building dynamic libraries, once you have configured, built, and installed the libraries, you should see the following pattern of